 Angela Alaimo O’Donnell is a writer, poet, and professor at Fordham University in New York City where she teaches English, Creative Writing, and American Catholic Studies.
 She also serves as Associate Director of the Curran Center for American Catholic Studies.
-O’Donnell is a graduate of Penn State University and holds a Ph.D. in English and Comparative Literature from the University of North Carolina at Chapel Hill.
+O’Donnell is a graduate of Penn State University and holds a Master’s and Ph.D. in English Language & Literature from the University of North Carolina at Chapel Hill.

 O’Donnell is the author of 7 books of poems.